Gut-associated lymphoid tissue: B-lymphocytes

-Plasma B cells residing at lamina propria produce high levels of specific secretory IgA antibodies.
+Plasma B cells residing at lamina propria produce high levels of specific secretory IgA (sIgA) antibodies.
 These IgA are secreted into the lumen of the gut through the epithelial layer by transcytosis.
 Firstly epithelial cell binds a dimer of IgA via polymeric Ig receptor at the basolateral side and transports it in a vesicle into the luminal space.
-Then the receptor is proteolyticaly cleaved and the dimer of IgA is released with a portion of the receptor called the secretory component.
+Then the receptor is proteolytically cleaved and the dimer of IgA is released with a portion of the receptor called the secretory component.
 The secretory component protects secreted antibodies against the digestive milieu in the gut.

-A high level of secretory IgA results from the interaction of B cells and intestinal antigen presenting dendritic cell (DC) in cooperation with follicular T helper cell (Tfh) in the germinal centers (GCs) of Peyer´s patches.
+A high level of secretory IgA results from the interaction of B cells and intestinal antigen presenting dendritic cell (DC) in cooperation with follicular T helper cell (Tfh) in the germinal centers (GCs) of Peyer's patches.
 There are two main ways of IgA production 1) T-cell dependent resulting in sIgAs with high affinity and specificity and 2) T-cell independent generation of sIgA, which utilizes dendritic cells and their production of BAFF and APRIL cytokines.
 T-cell independently produced sIgAs have lower affinity and coat mainly commensals.
 General functions of secretory IgAs are to coat any of the intestinal bacteria (commensal or pathogenic ones) to impair their motility and to prevent them from getting in prolonged and direct contact with the intestinal epithelium and the host intestinal immune system.
 This is called immune exclusion.
 Secreted IgAs bind to bacterial toxins and neutralize them as well.